Aldia

 Despite my public criticism of Dark Souls II in total, I can still recognize that Aldia is one of the best characters introduced into the franchise as a whole.
 He may not have as creative an appearance or backstory as Seath in the original Dark Souls, (DS1) but he nonetheless stands out among the series’ intellectuals for his extremely atypical perspective.
 Few characters, especially humans, can claim knowledge of the laws governing this world, yet Aldia enters the narrative both aware of and completely divorced from that wisdom, rejecting the logic of the previous title for his own preferences.
 If there was ever an example that brains doesn’t necessarily translate into smarts, it would be Aldia, but being a halfwit doesn’t preclude one from being a fascinating character.

-Before Drangleic made it a prison, the abandoned castle was the capital for countries dedicated to magic, which would have been great interest to a sorcerer like Aldia.
-The fact that he and his acolytes ultimately recreated magical relics found there reaffirms his close study of the area, as does their possession of Olaphis products like the Dispelling Ring or Staff of Wisdom.
-The castle may well have been Aldia’s personal residence before the remote mansion was built, or at least another property that he was given dominion over until Vendrick needed a prison.
-In fact, he probably continued to manage it even after it was repurposed.
-The jailers (獄吏) seen patrolling the area shouldn’t be mistaken for the “jailer” responsible for creating the Ruin Sentinels.
-This individual is the prison master, (牢主) suggesting that he oversaw the entire facility and its staff — explaining why he is producing additional prison guards.
-While this overseer is never named, there is good reason to believe Aldia is his true identity.
+In short, Aldia once made his home in the Lost Bastille.
+Before Vendrick made it a prison, the abandoned castle was the capital for countries dedicated to magic, which naturally caught the attention of a sorcerer like his brother.
+The fact that he and his acolytes ultimately recreated magical relics found there — the Ritual Bands — affirms his close study of the area, as does their possession of Olaphis products like the Dispelling Ring.
+Given the pots, it might even be where the elder sibling first garnered interest in medial culture.
+Either way, it was a treasure trove of knowledge just waiting to be excavated.
+All things considered, the castle had been Aldia’s personal residence before his remote mansion was completed, or at least another property that he was granted dominion over until Vendrick needed a prison.
+In fact, he probably continued to manage the fortification even after it was repurposed.

 Soul of a Vacant Guard that is the prison master’s creation.